ansys/grantami-bomanalytics/doc/source/api/sustainability/index.rst

 to other BoM items as in the record-based queries available for Impacted Substances and Compliance analysis.

-For more information about BoM item types relevant for sustainability analysis, refer to the :MI_docs:`BoM item types for Sustainability <rs_and_sustainability/bom_types_sustainability.html>` section of the online documentation.
+For more information about BoM item types relevant for sustainability analysis, see :MI_docs:`BoM item types for Sustainability <rs_and_sustainability/bom_types_sustainability.html>` in the Granta MI product documentation.

 .. note:: The API documented in this section is only available if you have the MI Restricted Substances feature included in your license.
 A